 Robert C. "Rob" Kane (Maj.
-Gen., USAF, Ret.) joined the leadership of National Defense University (NDU) in October, 2014, as the university’s first Chief Operating Officer.
+Gen., USAF, Ret.) joined the leadership of National Defense University in October, 2014, as the university’s first Chief Operating Officer (COO).

 As COO, Kane leads all direct operational aspects of the university, including information technology services, human resources, facilities management, and budget.
 He also has oversight of travel, continuity of operations, and policies pertaining to the administration of these university programs.